zeroCodeKnowledge33/NTI-Machine-Learning-Project/README.md

 # Arabic Sign Language Recognition (ArSL)

-Recognizes 32 Arabic alphabet signs using a CNN (97.35% accuracy) with a Gradio interface.
+This project presents a deep learning solution for Arabic Sign Language (ArSL) recognition using Convolutional Neural Networks (CNNs) .
+The system efficiently predicts ArSL letters from images, demonstrating the power of CNNs in accessibility-focused applications with Gradio interface.

 ## Dataset